Prompt emission polarimetry of Gamma Ray Bursts with ASTROSAT CZT-Imager: Discussions and conclusions

-\citet{lazzati04} have shown that inverse Compton emission from relativistic electrons in a jet propagating within an external photon field \citep{shaviv95} can result in high observed polarization (60 $-$ 100 $\%$) if the jet is narrow and is observed along the edge similar to the case of random magnetic field ($\Gamma\theta_j < 5$).
-The possibility of such a geometric configuration favourable for high polarization is quite small both for the Compton drag model and the random synchrotron radiation model.
-GRBs without such favourable viewing geometry are expected to be unpolarized according to the geometric models.
-In this context, GRB 160623A is interesting as we find that the modulation is low with large errors in both polarization fraction and angle consistent with the fact that the burst is unpolarized.
-On the other hand, we see most of the GRBs are nominally highly polarized ($>$70 $\%$) which apparently favours the Compton drag (CD) model.
-This can be further verified by investigating the $\Gamma \theta_j$ condition for the GRBs with known redshifts (GRB 160131A, GRB 160509A and GRB 160623A).
-The isotropic energy $E_{\gamma, iso}$ in the $\gamma-ray$ band is found by integrating the time-integrated spectra over 1 keV $-$ 10 MeV energy range.
+\citet{lazzati04} demonstrated that inverse Compton emission from relativistic electrons in a jet propagating within an external photon field \citep{shaviv95} can result in high observed polarization (60--100\%) if the jet is narrow and is observed along the edge similar to the case of random magnetic field.
+The possibility of such a geometric configuration favorable for high polarization is relatively small for both the Compton drag model and the random synchrotron radiation model.
+GRBs without such favorable viewing geometry are expected to be unpolarized according to the geometric models. \citet{gill18} discuss these proposed radiation mechanisms and the expected levels of linear polarization for various jet geometry, viewing angle, magnetic field structure, and the spectral parameters.
+In our analysis, GRB 160623A is found to have low modulation with large errors in both polarization fraction and angle suggesting that the burst has low or no polarization.
+On the other hand, we see most of the GRBs are nominally highly polarized ($>$70\%) which apparently favors the Compton drag (CD) model.
+This can be further verified by investigating the $\Gamma\theta_j$ and view angle condition for Compton drag model.
+We try to test the $\Gamma\theta_j$ condition for the GRBs with known redshifts (GRB 160131A, GRB 160509A and GRB 160623A).
+The isotropic energy $E_{\gamma, {\rm iso}}$ in the $\gamma$-ray band is found by integrating the time-integrated spectra over 1 keV--10 MeV energy range.
 The cosmological parameters chosen were $\Omega_\lambda = 0.73$, $\Omega_m = 0.27$ and $H_0 ~= ~70~ km~Mpc^{-1}~sec^{-1}$ \citep{komatsu09}.
-We can find bulk $Lorentz$ factors of the jetted emission from the prompt and the afterglow properties by several methods \citep{wang17}.
+We can find bulk Lorentz factors of the jetted emission from the prompt and the afterglow properties by several methods \citep{wang17}.
 We relied here on the $E_{iso}-\Gamma_0$ correlation \citep{liang10}.
-The $Lorentz$ factor decays during the afterglow phase, so we derived it from a prompt emission correlation.
-The initial $Lorentz$ factor $\Gamma_0$ is constrained from the limits in the normalization and slope of the correlation.
+The Lorentz factor decays during the afterglow phase, so we derived it from a prompt emission correlation.
+The initial Lorentz factor $\Gamma_0$ is constrained from the limits in the normalization and slope of the correlation.
 From $\Gamma_0$ we found the beaming angle of the emission ($\sim1/\Gamma_0$).
 The jet half opening angles are calculated from the jet-breaks observed in $Swift$/XRT X-ray light-curves\footnote{\url{http://www.swift.ac.uk/xrt_curves/}} \citep{sari99,frail01}.
 The limits on $\theta_j$ are set by selecting the radiation efficiency and the circum-burst density ($\eta$, $n$ ($cm^{-3}$)) in the range between (0.1, 0.001) and (0.9, 10).
-We could thus find the collimation corrected emission energy of the bursts $E_j$ $=$ $E_{iso}(1-cos\theta_j$).
-These values for these GRBs are given in Table \ref{table3}.
+We could thus find the collimation corrected emission energy of the bursts $E_j$ $=$ $E_{\rm iso}(1-cos\theta_j)$.
+The calculated values for these GRBs are given in Table \ref{table3}.
 Such estimates for a large number of GRBs with polarization measurements would be very useful for a detailed understanding of the GRB prompt emission.